drawght/drawght-ruby/README.md

 # Drawght

-Drawght is a data handler for texts without logical statements.
+Drawght (like draft/draught) is a data handler for texts without logical statements.
 The goal is to use a dataset (such as the subject of a text) to draft a document template.
 It can be considered a mini template processor.

 Data is accessed through `{}` braces, replaced by their respective values.